 The Pastorate of Msgr.
 Shea

 In July, 1991, Monsignor Richard J. Shea [pictured to the right: (L-R) Msgr.
 Richard Shea, our fourth Pastor; Timothy Cardinal Dolan, Archbishop of New York; and Father Joseph Marcello, our fifth and current Pastor, at the tomb of St. John Vianney in Ars, France.
 Cardinal Dolan holds the chalice of St. John Vianney, the Curé of Ars, the patron saint of priests. ] was installed as the fourth Pastor of Saint Catherine of Siena Parish.
 Appointed to serve our Parish by then-Bishop Edward M. Egan, Msgr.
 Shea had had served since 1976 as Principal of the nearby St. Joseph High School.
 Msgr.
 Shea’s 23-year pastorate saw enormous expansion and improvement.

 Soon after Msgr.
 Shea’s arrival, a new roof was installed on the church, as well as new exterior doors.
 The stained glass windows were restored, and the Church Hall was upgraded.
 Saint Catherine of Siena School was completely refurbished, and a Pre-K classroom was added.
-In 1996, “Project Renovare” was undertaken, a major initiative of a liturgical renovation in the church, together with the addition of a side chapel, new lighting, and new granite flooring.
+In 1996, “Project Renovare” was undertaken, an initiative of liturgical renovation in the church, which included the addition of a side chapel, new lighting, and new granite flooring.

 Also in 2001, the parish embarked on the second phase of Project H.O.P.E., called “Faith in God – Faith in Families.”
 This campaign made possible the construction of the McClinch Family Center, a large and beautiful event space for parish meetings and social events.